 Cleaning Tips for Dog Owners

 Between dog hair, food and treat crumbs, and the dirt they track in, dogs account for a good chunk of floor cleaning that has to be done.
 That’s not even counting the various body-fluid related messes that happen from time to time.
-If you really want to start with a clean slate, you can always take a blacklight and then scour those spots with Simple Solution.
+If you really want to start with a clean slate, you can always take a and then scour those spots with Simple Solution.
 Mr. N had an epic bout of stomach upset a few weeks ago and the Simple Solution Hard Floor Stain & Odor Remover took care of the stain on our new floors and the Simple Solution Oxy-Charged Stain & Odor Remover left the carpet fringe spotless.
 I don’t know why he always picks that back corner behind the cabinet to get sick!

 Food + Treats + Supplements

 Sort through all the edible products.
 Throw out expired goods and make a note to feed things that are close to their expiration date.
 If there’s something your dog won’t eat but it’s still good, donate or give it away.
 Our local animal shelter will accept opened food and treat bags as do many others.
-Toss the food puzzles and toys in the dishwasher if they’re dishwasher safe.
+Toss the and in the dishwasher if they’re dishwasher safe.